-Of course, the ultimate goal is for students to be able to whisper-read Level A texts (or higher!) with 90% accuracy or better.
+Of course, the ultimate goal is for students to be able to read texts on their own.
 When you use one of these strategies, use it only as a temporary support to help students work toward this goal.

 The graphic below shows these strategies as a continuum, ranging from “Most support” to “Least amount of support.”

 You can read more about the decodable texts mentioned in this post at this link.

 Or, if you’re looking for guided reading lessons and activities for your emergent readers, check out my Pre A Guided Reading Pack: